Bhimeshwar: Boundaries

 The region is bordered by the Sun Kosi River on the west and the Khimti Khola River on the east.
-It is divided unequally by the River Tama Koshi, proportionately two-thirds to the west of the river and one-third to the east.
+It is divided unequally by the River Tama Koshi and Charnawoti Khola, proportionately two-thirds to the west of the river and one-third to the east.

 To the north east lies the impressive Rolwaling Himal to the western edge of which are such peaks as Gauri Shankar and Melungtse.
 Gauri Shankar is synonymous with the god Shiva and his consort Parvati.